joko80631/freight-docs/frontend/src/components/freight/README.md

 ## Usage Guidelines

-1. Always use the wrapped components (`Freight*`) instead of raw ShadCN components
+1. Use shadcn/ui components for base UI elements (Card, Button, etc.)
+2. Use Freight* components for business-specific UI elements
-2. Use token-based classes for colors, spacing, and typography
+3. Use token-based classes for colors, spacing, and typography
-3. Follow the layout structure defined in `Layout.*`
+4. Follow the layout structure defined in `Layout.*`
-4. Use motion presets for consistent animations
+5. Use motion presets for consistent animations
-5. Keep visual logic in components, not in pages
+6. Keep visual logic in components, not in pages

 ## Development